shellscape/shellscape.github.io/_posts/2016-11-03-running-with-koa-vuejs.md

 ### Enter Webpack

 Getting a Vue app working right means bundling correctly.
-We use Webpack, but there are a lot of exmaples out there with Browserify if you prefer that.
+We use Webpack, but there are a lot of examples out there with Browserify if you prefer that.
 [Webpack](https://webpack.github.io/) is a wonderful bundling tool and can perform a host of functions.
 So much so that it can be considered a full-fledged build tool.
 You'll need a `webpack.config.js` file to kick things off: